Your Pleasure and Self Care are Important

 Knowing it is OK to use lubricants.
 Knowing the importance of and using quality lubricants.
 Lubricants, vaginal moisturisers and other adult toys can help increase your pleasure and comfort.
 Using quality lubes, toys or other products is important for your health and your pleasure.

 Spontaneous sex is a romantic notion that modern life does not always allow and health challenges chuckle at.
 Make a date and commit to it, manage your time, your energy and your connection in the lead up to it.
 Place a priority on your connection and your pleasure.
-Talk about it and what you are ready for before hand.
-It tell your partner what your boundaries are and it also builds anticipation.
+Talk about it and what you are ready for beforehand.
+It tells your partner what your boundaries are and it also builds anticipation.

 Remember life happens so it is OK to change plans but try not to make it every time – that’s not priority or commitment.
 Start small.

-Is the ultimate form of sexual self care or self care in general.
-Pleasure is an important part of a happy healthy life and a priority in general self care and sexual self care.
+It is the ultimate form of sexual self-care or self-care in general.
+Pleasure is an important part of a happy healthy life and a priority in general self-care and sexual self-care.
 It encompasses all the points before it and more.

 Valuing your pleasure is a part of valuing, accepting and loving yourself.

-A great sexual self care accessory is massage oil for that relaxing treat or if you are looking for an intimate wearable that can be worn during intercourse and may help with pain during deep penration then your should check out The Ohnut.
+A great sexual self-care accessory is massage oil for that relaxing treat or if you are looking for an intimate wearable that can be worn during intercourse and may help with pain during deep penration then you should check out The Ohnut.

 You are worth it.